Make your Rental a Home

 Living in a rental property can be hard if your landlord won't let you do the little things that make a house a home.
 There are a few designer tips you can use to decorate a rental.

-Textiles are one of the easiest ways to dress up a rental home.
+Peak Residential team says, textiles are one of the easiest ways to dress up a rental home.
 From upholstery fabrics to rugs, you can pick and choose colours and patterns that complement your decor style and bring layers of texture into living rooms to overcome the stark, empty look of a rental home.

 Shop at your favourite home decor stores for accessories that can fill up the space with personality and charm... your personality, and you will find that rooms will come to live without ever hammering a nail into the wall.